 The replacement passport will be issued with the same expiry date as the passport being replaced.

-If you’ve changed your name, you must notify Roads and Maritime within 14 days.
+If you’ve changed your name, you must notify Service NSW within 14 days.

 You will need to attend a registry or service centre in person and provide your proof of identity documents, plus a Full Marriage Certificate.
 For NSW, generally we only accept Marriage Certificates issued by the NSW Registry of Births, Deaths and Marriages (BDM).
 Commemorative certificates are not acceptable. our identity documents and change of name document should show a clear link between your names.